derekyuan1000/PixelMasterX/README.md

 - Use the GUI to select files, choose formats, and convert.
 - For batch conversions, all selected files must be of the same format.
+- To remove backgrounds from images, go to the "Remove Background" section from the menu.

 ## File Structure
 - `main.py` - Application entry point
 - `GUI.py` - GUI layout and logic
 - `Limiter.py` - Controller for file operations and conversions
 - `Conversions.py` - Supported formats and conversion rules
+- `BackgroundRemover.py` - Image background removal functionality
+- `Converter.py` - File conversion functionality
+- `FileHandler.py` - File selection and path management
 - `requirements.txt` - Python dependencies
 - `favicon.ico` - Application icon